Nash Equilibrium Seeking Over Directed Graphs: Main result

 \subsection{Weight-unbalanced graph}

-In this subsection, we aim to extend the algorithm \eqref{sys:generator-balanced-compact} for general strongly connected digraphs.
-Note that the equilibrium of \eqref{sys:generator-balanced-compact} might not be the Nash equilibrium of game $\mbox{G}$ without the weight-balanced assumption.
-In the following, we first modify \eqref{sys:generator-balanced-compact} to ensure its equilibrium as the Nash equilibrium of this game, and then implement it in a distributed manner by adding a compensator.
+In this subsection, we aim to extend the preceding design to general strongly connected digraphs.
+In the following, we first modify \eqref{sys:generator-balanced-compact} to ensure its equilibrium as the Nash equilibrium of game $\mbox{G}$, and then implement it in a distributed manner by adding a graph imbalance compensator.

 At first, we assume a left eigenvector of the Laplacian $L$ associated with the trivial eigenvalue is known and denoted by $\xi=\mbox{col}(\xi_1,\,\dots,\,\xi_N)$, i.e., $\xi^\top L={\bm 0}$.
 Without loss of generality, we assume $\xi^\top {\bf 1}=1$.
 Then, $\xi$ is componentwise positive by Theorem 4.16 in Chapter 6 of \cite{berman1994nonnegative}.
-Here, we use this vector $\xi$ to correct the graph imbalance in system \eqref{sys:generator-balanced} as follows.
+Here we use this vector $\xi$ to correct the graph imbalance in system \eqref{sys:generator-balanced} as follows: